jphalford/blog/README.md

 one last look at their tests...

 ### Removing repetition
-- remove need for public on the test methods

 The programmer couldn't quite put their finger on it but there was something wrong with their tests, they just didn't look "modern".